 GREAT is delivered over 4 weekly sessions and is designed to promote healthy relationships and domestic abuse awareness to Year 5 and 6 pupils.
-Each session has identified aims, learning outcomes and links to the RSE, PSHE and SEAL requirements.
+Each session has identified aims, learning outcomes and links to the RSE and PSHE requirements.

-- Enables primary school children to gain knowledge about healthy relationships, to explore what domestic violence is, and to know where to go for help and support.
+- Enables primary school children to gain knowledge about healthy relationships, explore what domestic abuse is, and know where to get help and support

-- Bold and interactive resources that take into account visual, auditory and kinaesthetic learners.
-Resources are designed for a range of abilities and enable pupils to retain, remember and recall information.
+- Bold and interactive resources take into account visual, auditory and kinaesthetic learners.
+Resources are designed for a range of abilities and enable pupils to retain, remember and recall information

-- Takes a sensitive approach to the delivery of a specialist topic
+- A sensitive approach to the delivery of a complex topic

 - Empowers children to recognise their right to live free from fear and encourages healthy attitudes towards relationships